-- An Operational License is required for the operation of all WTG.
-Applications for a WTG Operational License shall be submitted to the Planning Board. - 10.2.1 Where an Applicant is applying for a new or amended WTG Permit, the application for a WTG Operating License, or amended license, shall be submitted to the Planning Board in conjunction with the Permit application, and shall include the application form and the separate fee specified in Section 10.2.10. - 10.2.2 Where an Applicant is applying for a WTG Operational License renewal, a new License as the result of transfer of ownership or operation, or reinstatement or modification of an Operational License, the Applicant shall submit an application form, a copy of the existing WTG Permit and the fee specified in Section 10.2.10. - 10.2.3 An Operational License shall be valid for five years. - 10.2.4 The granting of an Operational License is conditional upon the following criteria: - 10.2.4.1 Demonstration by the Applicant of compliance with performance standards of the Ordinance. - 10.2.4.2 For the initial Operational License, the Wind Turbine Project must successfully pass an inspection for structural and operational integrity conducted by a Maine licensed professional engineer chosen by the Permitting Authority.
-The inspection shall be conducted after construction is completed but before operations begin.
+- 20 An Operational License is required for the operation of all WEF. - 21 Applications for a WEF Operational License shall be submitted - to the Planning Board.

+- 1 10.2.1 Where an Applicant is applying for a new or amended WEF 2 Permit, the application for a WEF Operating License, or 3 amended license, shall be submitted to the Planning Board in 4 conjunction with the Permit application, and shall include the 5 application form and the separate fee specified in Section 6 10.2.10. - 10.2.2 Where an Applicant is applying for a WEF Operational License renewal, a new License as the result of transfer of ownership or operation, or reinstatement or modification of an Operational License, the Applicant shall submit an application form, a copy of the existing WEF Permit and the fee specified in Section 10.2.10. - 10.2.3 An Operational License shall be valid for five years.

+- 14 10.2.4 The granting of an Operational License is conditional upon 15 the following criteria: - 10.2.4.1 Demonstration by the Applicant of compliance with performance standards of the Ordinance. - 10.2.4.2 For the initial Operational License, the Wind Turbine conducted after construction is completed but before operations begin.
 Success will be demonstrated by submission of a copy of the engineer's inspection report to the Planning Board.
+If the report specifies that repairs, maintenance or changes to safety procedures are necessary, the owner shall provide the Enforcing Authority with proof that the repairs have been completed, a written schedule for any recommended maintenance, and documentation of any updated safety procedures.

+Project must successfully pass an inspection for structural and operational integrity conducted by an independent Maine licensed professional engineer chosen by the Planning Board and paid for by the applicant.
+The inspection shall be

-If the report specifies that repairs, maintenance or changes to safety procedures are necessary, the owner shall provide the Enforcing Authority with proof that the repairs have been completed, a written schedule for any recommended maintenance, and documentation of any updated safety procedures. - 10.2.4.3 For a renewal of an Operational License, where there is no change of Ownership or operator, the inspection procedure and criteria specified in Section 10.2.4.2 shall be completed six months prior to the expiration of the current Operational License. - 10.2.5 Applications for Operational License renewals where there is no change of ownership of operator shall be submitted to the Planning Board 6 months prior to their expiration. - 10.2.6 An Operational License shall automatically terminate upon transfer of ownership or operation of the WTG.
-The proposed new owner or operator shall be required to obtain a new Operational License, which must be in place prior to the transfer of ownership or operation of the WTG.
-The application for renewal of the Operational License in the case of transfer of ownership or operation shall include the following items: - 10.2.6.1 The Applicant's name, address and phone number, and the name, address and phone number of the Owner/operator, if different - 10.2.6.2 An emergency directory for the Owner/operator sufficient to allow the Town to contact the Owner/operator at any time - 10.2.6.3 Evidence of the Applicant's technical and financial ability to operate the WTG in accordance with this Ordinance, the Site Permit, and the Operational License
+- 10.2.4.3 For a renewal of an Operational License, where there is no change of Ownership or operator, the inspection procedure and criteria specified in Section 10.2.4.2 shall be completed six months prior to the expiration of the current Operational License at the expense of the applicant. - 10.2.5 Applications for Operational License renewals where there is no change of ownership of operator shall be submitted to the Planning Board 6 months prior to their expiration. - 10.2.6 An Operational License shall automatically terminate upon transfer of ownership or operation of the WEF.
+The proposed new owner or operator shall be required to obtain a new Operational License, which must be in place prior to the transfer of ownership or operation of the WEF.
+The application for renewal of the Operational License in the case